RedTurtle/redturtle.prenotazioni/README.rst

 @@send-booking-reminders
 ------------------------

-This view sends a booking reminder email to all the bookings inside of PrenotazioniFolders which have the Reminder Notification Gap field popolated.
+This view sends a booking reminder email to all the bookings inside PrenotazioniFolders that have the Reminder Notification Gap field populated.
+If you intend to set up a cronjob to call this view, you might use a special script call.
-If you mind to setup a cronjob to call this view, you migth use a special script call.
-The script is located at src/redturtle/prenotazioni/scripts/notify_upcoming_bookings.py
+The script is located at src/redturtle/prenotazioni/scripts/notify_upcoming_bookings.py.

 Scripts